Keith-S-Thompson/how-to-c-response/README.md

 > *Modern compilers support `#pragma once`*

 That doesn't mean you should use it.
 Even the GNU cpp manual doesn't recommend it.
-The section on "Once-Only Headers" dosen't even mention `#pragma once`; it discusses the `#ifndef` idiom.
+The section on "Once-Only Headers" doesn't even mention `#pragma once`; it discusses the `#ifndef` idiom.
 The following section, "Alternatives to Wrapper `#ifndef`", briefly mentions `#pragma once` but points out that it's not portable.